 What is Photo-dermatitis?

-Photo-dermatitis is a type of allergic contact dermatitis triggered by UV light (artificial or natural sunlight), sensitising the allergic reaction and causing a rash.
+Photo-dermatitis is also often known as “Sun-poisoning” or “Photo-allergy”.
+It's a type of allergic contact dermatitis triggered by UV light, (either artificial or natural sunlight), sensitising the allergic reaction and causing a rash.
 It is mostly triggered by the use of sunscreen or by taking certain drugs.
-Second and subsequent exposures produce photoallergic skin conditions which are often eczematous.
-Photo-dermatitis is also often known as “Sun-poisoning” or “Photo-allergy”.
+Second and subsequent exposure produces photoallergic skin conditions which are often eczema-like.

 Fragrances (particularly lemon oil or musk ), topical non-steroidal anti-inflammatory drugs such as Ibuprofen, and some antibacterial soaps or creams containing hexachlorophene can all cause this type of dermatitis when they’re exposed to sunlight.